RackyBoi/LogBot/README.md

 # LogBot
-A JavaScript Furry Discord Bot
+"A Furry Discord Bot made in JavaScript",